dakujem/oliva/readme.md

 - the new builders not automatically adding an empty root node
 - the new iterators iterating over root node

-For both, see "Materialized path tree without root data" and "Recursive tree without root data" sections above.
+For both, see "Materialized path tree without root data" and "Recursive tree without root data" sections in the "Cookbook" section above.

 **Node classes**